MindPort-GmbH/MCP-tools-for-VR-Builder/README.md

 Air-dry all parts to prevent residue buildup.
 ```

-The out put of your AI should be:
+The output of your AI should be:
 ```json
 {
   "processName": "French Press Coffee",